 First of all — congratulations!
 Comparing job offers and choosing between two jobs or more is a great problem to have.
-Now you just have to figure out how to compare job offers to come up with the right decision for your professional path.
+After making sure that you have all of the offers in writing, now you just have to figure out how to compare job offers to come up with the right decision for your professional path.
 Start by writing down what is most important to you.

-Of course, pay and other compensation (factor in regular bonuses, stock options, etc.) will play a big role in your decision.
+- Of course, pay and other compensation (401K, factor in regular bonuses, stock options, etc.) will play a big role in your decision.
 Benefits are also high up on the consideration list when you compare job offers — and not only healthcare but also things like is it a pleasant work environment?

-Once you’ve listed the things that are most important to you, you can write next to each item which job complements those needs.
-Discuss your conclusion with your spouse or a mentor to get a second or third opinion and help you question anything you may have left out of the decision-making process.
+- Once you’ve listed the things that are most important to you, you can write next to each item which job complements those needs.
+Discuss your conclusion with a trusted friend, spouse or mentor who knows you well to get a second or third opinion and help you question anything you may have left out of the decision-making process.
+Finally, don’t forget to trust your own instinct and judgment based on impressions from your interviews and potential new boss and co-workers.
 From there, you should have your decision!

-Have you ever been in the position of deciding between two offers?
+Have you ever been in the position of deciding between multiple offers?
 What factors influenced your decision?